flipz357/weisfeiler-leman-amr-metrics/README.md

 ## Tips

-### Handle randomness in Wasserstein WLK
+### Parsing evaluation

+Currently, only `main_wlk.py`, i.e., the symbolic WLK provides deterministic results.
-In current Wasserstein WLK edges (and words not in GloVe) are initialized randomly, which can lead to some variation in the predictions.
-If more stable results are desired (e.g., for parsing evaluation), consider using setting fixed edge weights or use an ensemble average score with high n, e.g.:
+Since in current Wasserstein WLK the edges and words not in GloVe are initialized randomly, it can lead to some variation in the predictions.
+If more stable results for WWLK are desired , consider setting fixed edge weights or use an ensemble average score with, e.g.:

 ```
 cd src
 python main_wlk_wasser.py -a <amr_parse_file> -b <amr_gold_file> \
-                                    -n_ensemble 50 --corpus_score
+                                    -n_ensemble 5 --corpus_score
 ```

+This solution will be quite slow, however, maybe there are better ones.

 ### More Arguments